Fatigue from cancer drugs

 This page tells you about tiredness (fatigue) due to cancer drugs and what can help you cope.
 You can find information about

-Our cancer drugs section has a separate page about each individual cancer drug, so you can see whether your drug is likely to cause tiredness.
-Even if a drug can cause tiredness, it may not affect you that way.
+Our cancer drugs section has a separate page about each individual cancer drug, so you can see whether your drug is likely to cause fatigue.
+Even if a drug can cause fatigue, it may not affect you that way.
 Drugs affect people in different ways and it is not possible to tell in advance who will feel very tired.
 It depends on

 - The drug or combination of drugs you are having